 If you're considering a permanent relocation to Pennsylvania, chances are you've thought about needing to update your driver's license.
 You might also be interested in getting a hunting license or fishing license, but you'd likely need to drive yourself to either activity.
 So here are steps and tips for obtaining or renewing a Pennsylvania driver's license:

-- You must be at least 16 years of age to apply for a Pennsylvania Driver’s License or Learner’s Permit.
+- You must be at least 16 years of age to apply for a Pennsylvania driver’s license or learner’s permit.

-- If you are under the age of 18, you must wait a mandatory 6 months from your permit issue date and have a signed Certificate of Completion for the 50 hours of skill-building before taking your road test.
+- If you are under the age of 18, you must wait a mandatory six months from your permit issue date and have a signed Certificate of Completion for the 50 hours of skill-building before taking your road test.

 - Pennsylvania honors a valid foreign driver's license with an international driving permit for a period of up to one year.
-If the foreign license and/or international driving permit expires before one year, the individual must apply for a Pennsylvania learner's permit to continue driving in Pennsylvania.
+If the foreign license or international driving permit expires before one year, the individual must apply for a Pennsylvania learner's permit to continue driving in Pennsylvania.

 - Only individuals with a social security number or an ITIN number can apply for a driver's license.
 Therefore, spouses on F-2 or J-2 visas (without work permission) must first obtain an ITIN number before they apply for a driver's license.